yuto-moriizumi/hoi4-ls/converter/src/convert/prompt.md

     })
 ```

-As you can see, object will take 2 arguments.
+As you can see, `obj()` type function will take 2 arguments.
 The first one is for the attributes and arguments for the entire object.
 The second one is for the entries in the object.

 ### Array rule

+Array rule is simillar to object rule, but it express an array.
+It must have `### Following block is an array block` line in the beginning.
+Otherwise it is an object rule.
 This is example of array rule.

 ```